Dáil Éireann has passed the following Resolution in which the concurrence of Seanad Éireann is desired:

-(16) That provision be made for the appointment of substitutes to act for members of the Joint Committee, the Select Committee or a sub-committee who are unable to attend particular meetings; and that Members of the Oireachtas, not being members of the Joint Committee, may attend meetings and take part in the proceedings of the Joint Committee and of its sub-committees without having a right to vote.
+(16) That in the absence from a particular meeting of the Select Committee, of the Joint Committee or of a sub-Committee of a member who is a Member of Dáil Éireann, another Member of Dáil Éireann nominated by the party or group within the meaning of Standing Order 89 to which the absent Member belongs may take part in the proceedings and vote in his or her stead; and that Members of Dáil Éireann, not being members of the Joint Committee, may attend meetings and take part in the proceedings of the Joint Committee and of its sub-committees without having a right to vote.

-(17) That Members of the European Parliament elected from constituencies in Ireland (including Northern Ireland) may attend meetings of the Joint Committee and of its sub-committees; and that other Members of the European Parliament may, at the invitation of the Joint Committee or of a sub-committee, attend particular meetings.
-Members of the European Parliament attending on such occasions may take part in proceedings without having a right to vote or to table amendments to Bills referred to the Committee under paragraph (4).
+(17) That Members of the European Parliament elected from constituencies in Ireland (including Northern Ireland) and Members of the Irish delegation to the Parliamentary Assembly of the Council of Europe may attend meetings of the Joint Committee and of its sub-Committees; and that other Members of the European Parliament may, at the invitation of the Joint Committee or of a sub-Committee, attend particular meetings.
+Members of the European Parliament and Members of the Irish delegation to the Parliamentary Assembly of the Council of Europe attending on such occasions may take part in proceedings without having a right to vote or to table amendments to Bills referred to the Committee under paragraph (4).

 (20) That every report which the Select Committee or the Joint Committee proposes to make shall, on adoption by the Committee, be laid before Dáil Éireann or, in the case of a report by the Joint Committee, both Houses of the Oireachtas forthwith, together with any document relating thereto which the Committee proposes to publish, whereupon the Committee shall be empowered to print and publish such report and the said document, or documents, as the case may be.